HRNowak/kickstarter/README.md

-# Kickstarter - Improving existing models by adding content data
+# Kickstarter - Improving Existing Models by Adding Content Metrics
+\- Work in progress -

 ## Abstract
 Kickstarter's stated mission is to "help bring creative projects to life".
 Since 2009 it has helped connect creators with potential funders by offering an online platform to promote their projects.